davidlinn/LLNLApp/README.md

 3. For each sheet, select `Tools -> Script editor` to create a new script.
 Copy the contents of `Code.gs` (located in the folder for each sheet) into its respective script editor.
 4. Select `View -> Show` manifest file to cause `appsscript.json` to appear in the script editor.
 Copy the contents of the local file into that script editor to enable permissions.
 5. Select `File -> Manage Versions` and create a numbered version of your script.
-6. Select `Publish -> Deploy` as web app to activate the sheet-connected Google Script and recieve a URL to submit JSON requests to.
+6. Select `Publish -> Deploy as web app`.
+Select the new project version and allow access to anyone, even anonymous to activate the sheet-connected Google Script and recieve a URL to submit JSON requests to.

 ## Usage
 After installing the app on phones, printing off the QR scans, and creating the Google Sheets, the system is ready to deploy.
 To deploy, you must place the QR code scans and radioactive sources, distribute the phones and sensors, and brief participants.